OGRECave/ogre/Docs/src/rtss.md

 @par Resolving dependencies
 this stage should provide the name of the external shader library files that contains the actual shader code needed by this SubRenderState.
-In case of the Ogre::RTShader::FFPTexturing  it will add the common and texturing library for both vertex and pixel shader program.
+In case of the Ogre::RTShader::SRS_TEXTURING  it will add the common and texturing library for both vertex and pixel shader program.
 @par
 @snippet Components/RTShaderSystem/src/OgreShaderFFPTexturing.cpp deps_resolve

 @par Adding function invocations this stage creates the function calls within this SubRenderState requires.
 To add function invocations, you first need to obtain a Ogre::RTShader::FunctionStageRef for the respective stage.
-In case of the Ogre::RTShader::FFPFog it will add vertex depth calculation to the vertex shader program.
+In case of the Ogre::RTShader::SRS_FOG it will add vertex depth calculation to the vertex shader program.
 @par
 @snippet Components/RTShaderSystem/src/OgreShaderFFPFog.cpp func_invoc
 @par